The Pontifical Virtues

 The seven pontifical virtues are:

-Allegories are personifications of ideas, virtues and vices commonly used in the universal artistic language of painting and sculture
+Allegories are personifications of ideas commonly used in the universal language of painting and sculpure (see below)

 Faith has the cross and chalice